🎉Grand Opening: May 2026

 Can I register with both an NHS and a private dentist?

 There is no restriction preventing you from accessing both NHS and private dental care.
-Some patients choose to have their routine check-ups at an NHS practice and seek private treatment for specific procedures not available on the NHS.
+Some patients choose to have their routine check-ups at an NHS practice and seek private treatment for specific procedures not available on the NHS, such as certain cosmetic treatments or advanced restorative work.
+However, it is important to ensure that both practitioners are aware of your full dental history to support coordinated care.
+Communication between providers helps avoid any duplication or conflicting treatment approaches.

 What treatments are available privately but not on the NHS?